MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Additional Experiments

+We present runtime from two perspectives: \Cref{fig:per_epoch_runtime} compares our proposed method against its MAML-based variants on a per-epoch basis for a precise analysis of the efficiency gains from our analytical adaptation strategy. \Cref{fig:total_runtime} shows the total runtime per dataset in order to make it comparable with the baselines.

-We also observe a substantial improvement in computational speed, as detailed in the runtime comparison in Appendix G.2.
-Our method is over three times faster per training epoch than MetaCaDI-Full-MAML (e.g., $3.6$ [sec.] vs. $11.3$ [sec.] on SERGIO datasets).
-The efficiency benefit is even more pronounced in the task-adaptation step, where computing the closed-form solution is approximately 6.5 times faster than performing gradient-based updates ($0.79$ [sec.] vs. $5.0$ [sec.] on average).
+The per-epoch results in \Cref{fig:per_epoch_runtime} clearly demonstrate the efficiency of the analytical approach.
+On the SERGIO dataset, MetaCaDI-Analytical is approximately \textbf{2.7 times faster} per training epoch than MetaCaDI-Full-MAML ($217.59$ vs. $581.95$ [sec.]).
+The benefit is even more pronounced in the task-adaptation step, where MetaCaDI-Analytical is approximately \textbf{5.7 times faster} than MetaCaDI-Full-MAML ($0.79$ vs. $4.53$ [sec.]).

-These results highlight a key finding: by designing a model that admits an analytical solution for fitting the task-specific parameters, we bypass the potentially unstable and computationally intensive gradient-based updates, enabling more robust and effective inference in few-shot setups.

-\paragraph{Strong Performance under Challenging Scenarios.} A key takeaway is MetaCaDI's robustness under realistic and challenging conditions.
-Its superior performance on the complex SERGIO dataset, which simulates noisy biological dynamics, suggests that the meta-learning objective fosters a model better equipped for real-world data than methods tuned to idealized synthetic processes.

-It is worth noting that our method achieves strong performance in intervention target prediction under a more demanding evaluation protocol than baselines: MetaCaDI adapts the task-specific parameters to meta-test task $t'$ using only a single meta-test dataset $D'_{t'}$ with $N^s_{t'} = 10$ observations, whereas the baselines employ all $T'=20$ meta-test datasets (See Appendix C for the details).
-Achieving competitive and often superior performance despite such challenging setup underscores the effectiveness of our modeling strategy for meta-learning and the versatility of our method in real-time applications where data arrives sequentially.